Local businesses react to KDHE risk levels for activities

 TOPEKA, Kan.
-(KSNT) – The Kansas Department of Health and Environment recently released a chart that explains the risk level of ordinary activities.
+(KSNW) – The Kansas Department of Health and Environment recently released a chart that explains the risk level of ordinary activities.
 It ranges from low to high risk for contracting coronavirus.

 On the low end it includes staying at home, but also shows that visiting a park or going camping are safer than most activities.